 Branches & Groups Coordinator:

 Merchant Adventurers HallThe venue for AGMs held in York

 The interior of the Senate House,

-Univiersity of London, 2013 AGM venueThe Annual General Meeting and Members' Day is held in London, and every third year in another UK city.
+Univiersity of London, 2013 AGM venueThe Annual General Meeting and Members' Day is held every year on the Saturday closest to King Richard's birthday (2nd October).
+Venues work on a four-yearly rota of 1.
+London; 2.
+York; 3.
+Leicester; 4. another UK venue.
 This is the main occasion for members to meet each other and network.
 In addition to the formal proceedings, other attractions include a guest speaker, craft and book stalls.